ontio/ontology-java-sdk/src/main/java/com/github/ontio/ontid/README.md

 ## How to Use

-The [document](./how%20to%20use.md) is a simple introduction about how to use ONT ID 2.0.
+The [document](./how%20to%20use.md) is a simple introduction about how to use Ontology Verifiable Credential 2.0.

-There are some [code](../../../../demo/OntId2Demo.java) to illustrate how to use ONTID 2.0 sdk.
+There are some [code](../../../../demo/OntId2Demo.java) to illustrate how to use Ontology Verifiable Credential 2.0 sdk.